Manu343726/Polyop/README.md

 ## How it works?

-Since C++ operators work through overloading, we need a custom daratype to change the semantics of an operator.
+Since C++ operators work through overloading, we need a custom datatype to change the semantics of an operator.
 If you want to change the semantics of an exsiting type with its own operator overload you have to wrap it in a custom type.
 The function `pop::wrap()` takes an operand (lvalue or rvalue) and efficiently stores it to be used as an operand of a Polyop operator.
 In other words, `pop::wrap()` triggers the usage of a Polyop operator instead of the default C++ one.

 ``` cpp